jranalli/solarspatialtools/README.md

 ```bash
 pip install solartoolbox
 ```

+# Getting Started
+A number of example codes are available in the demos folder.
+These are meant to demonstrate what are believed to be the most useful functions in the package and applications of the functions to real sample data included with the library.

+# Common Data Formatting

+The algorithm implementations in this package primarily involve spatially distributed analyses of solar energy data, necessitating processing of multiple simultaneous time series.
+Most codes will assume that data is provided using a common format, based upon ```pandas``` DataFrame objects.
+The demo codes use the following convention for the two most important data variables.
+- ```pos``` or ```pos_utm``` - Data for the location of each sensor should be stored in a DataFrame with the sensor id as the index and the latitude and longitude (or UTM coordinates) as columns.
+- ```ts_data``` - Sensor time series data should be stored in a DataFrame with the timestamp as the index and the sensor id as the columns.
+The index of ```pos``` needs to match the columns of ```ts_data``` so that the correspondence between the locations and the time series can be maintained.

 # Structure of the Library
 The codes are organized into a few subpackages and several function libraries.